Paris is a mental illness survivor. She came out of the "mental illness closet" in 2012 and has been happier ever since.

 The New Experiment

 Trintellix felt like a miracle drug that first day.
 In fact, I would say it was the best antidepressant I had ever been on.
-After taking it for the first time, my social anxiety and general anxiety literally disappeared within a few hours.
+After taking it for the first time, my social and general anxiety disappeared within a few hours.
 Not only was I able to talk to people, but I was friendly and animated.

 Read More From Patientslounge